An Overview of Tennis Elbow (Lateral Epicondylitis)

 Treatment for Tennis Elbow

-As with many sports-related injuries, RICE is typically the first form of treatment that Dr. Millett will recommend.
+As with many sports-related injuries, RICE is typically the first form of treatment that Dr. Peter Millett will recommend.
 RICE stands for rest, ice, compression and elevation.
 If the injury is related to overuse of the wrist, eliminating the activity all together for a duration of time will often heel the injury.
 Over time, physical therapy might also be required to help strengthen the elbow.
 In some cases, a splint or brace will be recommended.

-Surgery to repair medical epicondylitis: If left untreated, tennis elbow may require surgical intervention.
+If left untreated, tennis elbow may require surgical intervention.
 Dr. Millett will likely perform arthroscopic elbow surgery to repair the torn tendons.
 The procedure is a minimally-invasive, out-patient surgery that is most often a successful course of treatment for the patient.